 There are so many examples of how the map has shed light on a person’s life experience.
 While in itself the map does not address the imbalances, the identification of the root cause of the symptoms can bring a sense of relief and understanding.

-The technology used by Neurobalance has the technical name of High-resolution, Relational, Resonance-based, Electroencephalic Mirroring (HIRREM) or, as it’s commercially known, Brainwave Optimisation™.
-The non-invasive procedure uses a system that is designed to reflect the brain’s frequencies back to itself using musical tones.
+The technology used by Neurobalance is known as Brainwave Optimization®.
+This non-invasive procedure uses a system that is designed to reflect the brain’s frequencies back to itself using musical tones.
 Resonance between the musical tones and the electrical energy in a person’s brain can bring balance to the two hemispheres of the brain.